deepakmodidev/resume-gpt/README.md

 - Sign in with Google to create and manage your resumes
 - Use AI chat to generate resume content
+- Generate tailored cover letters with AI
 - Choose from 10+ professional templates (Modern, Executive, Creative, Techie, etc.)
 - Analyze resume compatibility with job descriptions using ATS scorer
 - Get real-time optimization suggestions based on NLP analysis
 - Edit your resume content in real-time with live preview
-- Download your resume as a PDF
+- Download your resume or cover letter as a PDF

 ## License